 Field Description Access Point Information Access Point Name (NetBIOS name) The default name may be changed if desired.
 MAC Address Displays the Media Access Control address (MAC address) of the wireless access point's Ethernet port.
 Country/Region Displays the domain or region for which the wireless access point is licensed for use.
 It may not be legal to operate this wireless access point in a region other than one of those identified in this field.
 Firmware Version The version of the firmware currently installed.
-Access Point Mode Identifies the operating mode of the WG102: Access Point, Point-to-point bridge, Multi-point bridge or Repeater.
 Current IP Settings IP Address The IP address of the wireless access point.
 Subnet Mask The subnet mask for the wireless access point.
 Default Gateway The default gateway for the wireless access point communication.
 DHCP Client Enabled indicates that the current IP address was obtained from a DHCP server on your network.
-Disabled indicates a static IP configuration.
-Current Wireless Settings Operating Mode Identifies the 802.11 operating mode of the WG102.
+Disabled indicated a static IP configuration.
+Current Wireless Settings 1 1a Access Point Mode Identifies the operating mode of the WAG302: Access Point, Point-to-point bridge, Multi-point bridge or Repeater.
+Operating Mode Identifies the 802.11 operating mode of the WAG302.
 Wireless Network Name (SSID) Displays the wireless network name (SSID) being used by the wireless port of the wireless access point.
-The default is NETGEAR.
+The default is NETGEAR_11a.
 Channel/Frequency Identifies the channel the wireless port is using.
-11 is the default channel setting.
+52 is the default channel setting.
 See "Wireless Channels" on page B-7 for the frequencies used on each channel.
 WEP/WPA WEP/WPA setting.